Columbine Mine massacre: Aftermath

 The state police later testified that they had not used machine guns in the fight.
 The miners and some witnesses testified that machine guns were used.
 Some witnesses identified a mine guard who had climbed the tipple and may have operated the machine gun mounted there, providing one possible explanation for the discrepancy in testimony.
-However, one of Scherf's men reportedly operated the machine gun near the watertank.
+However, one of Scherf's men reportedly operated the machine gun near the water tank.